top of page

 Get to Know Us

-We offer a variety of groups designed to engage the mind, body, and soul, providing holistic support to our members.
-Our efforts were recognized when we were named Community Group of the Year at the West Dunbartonshire Provost Awards.
-We were also honored with the Citizens of the Year award, presented by the former Provost, Douglas McAllister.
+Along the way, Mentor Scotland has been recognised for its work within the community.
+We were awarded Community Group of the Year at the West Dunbartonshire Provost Awards and were also honoured with the Citizens of the Year award, presented by former Provost Douglas McAllister.

-Our founder, Jamie MacLean, was awarded the inaugural VIVA Third Sector Volunteer Manager of the Year 2024.
-He has also been nominated for SCVO Scottish Volunteer of the Year 2025.
-Mentor Scotland has been nominated for SCVO Small Charity of the Year 2025.
+Our founder, Jamie MacLean, was awarded the first VIVA Third Sector Volunteer Manager of the Year award in 2024.
+Jamie has also been nominated for SCVO Scottish Volunteer of the Year 2025, and Mentor Scotland has been nominated for SCVO Small Charity of the Year 2025.

 bottom of page